davegallant/site/content/post/first-post.md

 ---

 Hello.
-This is the first post.
 My plan is to pour useful code snippets, tips and tricks into these pages.
 I have a fond interest in programming (especially with Python, TypeScript and Golang).
 Hopefully something within these pages will help you out in your journey.